AtrCheema/AI4Water/examples/build_dl_models.md

 We can construct a normal layered model using keras layers by placing the layers in a dictionary.
 The keys in the dictionary must be a keras layer and optionally can have an identifier separated by an underscore `_` in order to differentiate it from other similar layers in the model.
-The input/initializating arguments in the layer must be enclosed in a `config` dictionary within the layer.
-To find out what input/initializing arguments can be used, check documentation of corresponding layer in `Tensorflow` docs.
+The input/initializating arguments in the layer must be enclosed in a dictionary within the layer.
+To find out what input/initializing arguments can be used, check documentation of corresponding layer in [`Tensorflow` docs](https://www.tensorflow.org/api_docs/python/tf/keras/layers).

 ### multi-layer perceptron